How to upgrade Supermicro BIOS and IPMI (BMC Controller)

 Access the IPMI via it’s IP address.
 There is a seperate network card on the Supermicro for this and you can set the IP address to fixed or DHCP in the BIOS menu.
 The default username and password for IPMI is ‘ADMIN/ADMIN’, all uppercase.

-Always remember that this network card shouldn’t be publically facable and that you need to change the default username and password to something secure.
+Important security note: The BMC network card shouldn’t be publically facable and that you need to change the default username and password to something secure.

 Issues